My shopping cart

 Your cart is currently empty.Continue Shopping

-My name is Emma-Jayne and I am a surface designer & jeweller born and raised in the South Wales Valleys.
+My name is Emma-Jayne and I am a textile designer & jeweller from Cardiff, UK.
 I have the soul of a bohemian, but come packaged as a cowgirl!

 Boho Buffalo was born from wanderlust and a lifelong desire to provide affordable and unconventional accessories for women who are fearless in their approach to style and life in general!

 We all love a product that has soul, a story and a feel good factor...which is exactly why I decided to leave a 15 year teaching career to create unique brand of handmade accessories for women that blaze their own trail!

 I knew there had to be other women like me out there who embrace their individuality and love to blur the lines between boho and western style.

 My obsession with jewellery began as a child when an eccentric aunt passed away and left me a carrier bag of random jewellery collections from around the world!

 After many years of teaching art in secondary schools, I became chronically ill with ME / Fibromyalgia (and still struggle with the condition).
 As challenging as this was, it brought with it a huge positive - it made me focus on what made my soul shine!

 When the illness left me bed bound for days I would transport myself back to some of the most beautiful, diverse places I had been.
 On good days I would sketch jewellery designs that evoked the essence of that culture / environment and the visual splendor in my head.
 I also embarked on a spiritual journey that connected me with the power of crystals.